strogo/djpcms/README.rst

 * jQuery_ the building block of the browser side of djpcms.
   Thanks to the jQuery and jQuery-UI teams!
-  The latest jquery and jquery-ui minified files are shipped the library.
+  The latest jquery and jquery-ui minified files are shipped with the library.
 * jQuery tablesorter_ plugin.
 Thanks to Christian Bach.
 * Modernizr_, a small JavaScript library that detects the availability of native implementations for next-generation web technologies.